 Big Trout Lake on the Whitefish Chain is one of the few places where lake trout are available outside the state’s far-north region.
 “It holds decent numbers of fish, and you don’t have to go very far from the access on the lake’s east end to get to them,” the angler says.
 “Just a few hundred yards straight out from the access you get to that 100-foot zone; you can find lake trout in the deep, open water, but I like to fish them along the edges, and over points and humps—places that offer some structure they can relate to.”

-He suggests rigging an Impulse® Tube or Paddle Minnow onto a 3/8- or ½-ounce ballhead jig, or tying on a Mimic Minnow in white, pink or chartreuse and aggressively jigging top to bottom.
+He suggests rigging a soft plastic tube bait or Paddle Minnow onto a 3/8- or ½-ounce ball head jig, or tying on a Mimic Minnow in white, pink, or chartreuse and aggressively jigging top to bottom.
 “Don’t automatically focus on the bottom,” says Roach.
 “Even in 100 feet of water, lake trout might be cruising just 15 feet under the ice.
 I like to start high, jigging the bait, then letting it fall and jigging some more, then letting it fall again.
 Always keep the lure moving and keep an eye on your sonar screen.
 They can show up anywhere in the water column.”

 The best fishing usually occurs early in the morning.
 “I like to get out there at 4 or 5 a.m. and fish until 10 or 11,” he says.

 As a starting point, he suggests trying the prominent point on the south end of Bertha Lake, generally in the 15- to 20-foot range but moving shallower as evening approaches.
 His is a two-pronged approach.
 “Throughout the chain, water is fairly clear, so walleye action definitely leans toward the low-light morning and evening periods,” he says.
-“I like to fish one deadstick rod with a live shiner under a Lite-Bite Ice Float and a jigging stick with a Buck-Shot® Rattle or Flutter spoon tipped with a minnow head or an Impulse® Minnow Head or Perch Eye.
-Stick with the more natural colors—silver, gold or a perch pattern.
+“I like to fish one deadstick rod with a live shiner under a Lite-Bite Ice Float and a jigging stick with a Buck-Shot Rattle or Flutter spoon tipped with a minnow head or a small soft plastic.
+Stick with the more natural colors—silver, gold, or a perch pattern.
 The spoon draws fish in, and a walleye that, for some reason, doesn’t respond to the lure often ends up attacking the live bait.”

 Another approach is to target shallow flats close to deep water and intercept walleyes as they move in to feed, he adds.

 Hard-water panfish anglers should gravitate toward back bays and other shallow-water areas, always remaining wary of moving water and thin ice in these zones, according to the angler.
-Many of the pint-size jigs and spoons will catch these fish, but to add swimming action to your presentation, try a Bro Bling Jig tipped with a waxworm, or a Forage Minnow Dart and Impulse® Water Flea.
+Many of the pint-size jigs and spoons will catch these fish, but to add swimming action to your presentation, try a Bro Bling Jig tipped with a waxworm, or a Forage Minnow Jig, and Impulse Water Flea.